-The Tisch Multiple Sclerosis Research Center of New York was formally launched in 2006, but traces its lineage to the MS center at the Neurological Institute of New York of the Columbia University Medical Center.
-In 1992 at the Neurological Institute, Saud A. Sadiq, MD, joined what was then simply called the MS Center.
+The Tisch Multiple Sclerosis Research Center of New York was formally launched in 2006, but traces its' lineage to the MS Center at the Neurological Institute of New York at Columbia University Medical Center, which Saud A. Sadiq, MD, joined in 1992.
 The research arm consisted of a 320 square foot laboratory directed by Dr. Sadiq and dedicated to finding the cause and cure of multiple sclerosis.
-Moving to the neurology department of St. Luke’s-Roosevelt Hospital, Dr. Sadiq reformed the center as the MS Research and Treatment Center in 1998, upgrading to a 2000 square foot facility in the process.
-With increased funding the research wing more than doubled in size in 2003 and expanded to 10 researchers.
+Moving to the Department of Neurology at St. Luke’s-Roosevelt Hospital in 1998, Dr. Sadiq reformed the center as the MS Research and Treatment Center in 1998, upgrading to a 2000 square foot facility in the process.
+With increased funding, the research wing more than doubled in size in 2003 and expanded to 10 researchers.